christroutner/docker-wormhole-bin/README.md

 3. Clone this repository:

-`git clone https://github.com/christroutner/wormhole-docker && cd wormhole-docker`
+`git clone https://github.com/christroutner/docker-wormhole-bin && cd docker-wormhole-bin`

-* Create a `blockchain-data` directory in your home directory:
+* Create a `wh-blockchain-data` directory in your home directory:

-`mkdir ~/blockchain-data`
+`mkdir ~/wh-blockchain-data`

 * Build the Docker images by running the 'build' shell script: